 Government Surplus Fleet Vehicles

-These are all the extra cars a local government will sell to the public when they upgrade their fleets to newer models or are downsizing their existing fleet.
+Government surplus cars are all the extra cars a local government will sell to the public at government car auctions when they upgrade their fleets to newer models or are downsizing their existing fleet.
 These are often “base models”, meaning they’re the no-frills default package from the manufacturer — however, this is not always the case.
 These base models will often lack extra features of the more expensive ones.